 We visited the beach in late May and felt like we were the only people on the planet.
 As you can see in the picture opposite there is a small picnic area with some shade so that you can enjoy a snack out of the sun.
 That is the only facility available on the beach.
 There are no sunbeds, umbrellas, bars or tavernas.
 You will need to provide your own refreshments.
 The beach itself is mostly sandy and the water was beautiful and clear on the day that we visited.
 The winter storms had washed up some pieces of wood and the obligatory crop of empty water bottles.
 With nobody ‘managing’ the beach these are only going to be removed if visitors do the removing.
 In the hope that we will encourage you to follow suit, we picked up some plastic bottles and took them away.

 If you fancy eating in a ‘real’ Greek taverna then go back up the river to where you joined it and turn left.
 Immediately there is a taverna.
 We were invited to visit the kitchen in true Greek style to select our food.
-We had fantastic Kalamari with a Greek salad, stuffed courgette flowers and okra cooked slowly in the oven in oil with tomatoes.
+We had fantastic Kalamari with a Greek salad, stuffed courgette flowers and okra cooked slowly in the oven with olive oil and tomatoes.
 It was a beautiful meal finished with apricots which the owner picked from the tree outside the taverna for us.

 Kampos Beach Location